Before meeting Kim, Trump oversees big Vietnamese plane deal

 HANOI, Vietnam (AP) — President Donald Trump and Vietnamese President Nguyen Phu Trong presided over the signing of several trade deals in Hanoi on Wednesday, including agreements to sell the booming Southeast Asian country 110 Boeing planes worth billions of dollars.

 The deals give Trump a tangible economic win ahead of meetings expected for later in the day with North Korean leader Kim Jong Un in the Vietnamese capital.
-Those talks , which follow an initial summit in Singapore last year, are focused on North Korea’s pursuit of nuclear weapons and peace on the Korean Peninsula.
-Trump has sought to downplay expectations of a breakthrough at the summit.
+Those talks , which follow an initial summit in Singapore last year, are focused on North Korea’s pursuit of nuclear weapons and seeking peace on the Korean Peninsula.
+Trump has downplayed the likelihood of a breakthrough at the summit.

 “Hopefully great things will happen later on with our meeting but a lot of good things are happening before, and that’s the signing of trade deals with the United States, and we appreciate it very much,” Trump told Nguyen as the trade agreements were being unveiled.